oJYZo/Big-Data-II/README.md

-# Predictive Modelings
+# Predictive Analytics
 This repository contains all my healthcare data analytics and data mining projects.

 Topics include:

 - 1

-A Case Study Using Predictive Analytics for Iris and Bike Sharing Datasets
+A Case Study for Iris and Bike Sharing Datasets

 - 2

-Case Studies Using Predictive Analytics with Classification, Regression, and Triage
+Case Studies with Classification, Regression, and Triage

 - 3

-Group Project Using Predictive Analytics with Mushroom Classification
+Group Project Using Classification models with Mushroom Dataset